What is Trial Balance?

 - It serves as a statement to have a quick picture of your accounts.

-- You can know how much amount was spent or incurred under each expenditure head or amount received under each income head by seeing this trial balance statement for any particular period.
+- You can know how much amount was spent or incurred under each expenditure head or the amount received under each income head by seeing this trial balance statement for any particular period.

 - It is the preliminary stage for preparing your financial statements.
 You can prepare your Profit & Loss statement or Balance sheet statements with the help of this Trial Balance.